 For BATA, ADA paratransit service is required within the Traverse City area only, where BATA operates fixed routes with no deviation.
 BATA’s service in outlying rural areas are not required to have ADA paratransit as those routes are identified as demand response service, with a reservation option, and providing the requisite ¾ mile route deviations.
 Please request deviations in advance of your travel.

-BATA’s transit array of fixed route, on-demand, and demand response services satisfy the ADA requirements for paratransit service for people with disabilities.
+BATA’s transit array of fixed route, on-demand, and demand response services satisfies the ADA requirements for paratransit service for people with disabilities.
 There are six ADA criteria that outline the comparability.
 Complementary paratransit service must:

 1. Operate in the same service area as fixed route systems